dwjohnston/blacksheepcode/src/whats_the_role_of_qa.md

 2. Developers implement the requirements, write their own tests, and release the code/make a release candidate.
 3. QAs do a 'regression suite' checking that every part of the application still works as intended.

 In its most basic form, this regression suite consists of the QAs manually clicking through to explore every aspect of the application.
+They may be following a check list of steps to follow written in a word document.

 This is repetative, boring work, and prone to error.